TrainerSky/trainerdb-json/README.md

 # TrainerDB-Json - Lightweight And Powerful JSON Database for Node.js

-TrainerDB-Json is a lightweight and poweful file-based JSON database that supports both **CommonJS (require)**.
+TrainerDB-Json is a lightweight and poweful file-based JSON database that supports **CommonJS (require)**.

 -  **Zero Dependencies** (only `fs-extra`)
 -  **Fast & Simple** Key-Value Storage